Emma, Kentucky

 Emma is an unincorporated community and coal town in Floyd County, Kentucky, United States.

+History

 A post office was established in the community in 1908.
-The origins of place name Emma are unclear: some hold it was named for the wife of the congressman John W. Langley, while others believe it was named for the wife of a prominent realtor.
+The origins of the place name Emma are unclear: some hold it was named for the wife of the congressman John W. Langley, while others believe it was named for the wife of a prominent realtor.

+On February 28, 1958, eight children who lived in Emma died in the Prestonsburg, Kentucky, bus crash.
+One of the victim's bodies was found on April 16.
+Her uncle headed volunteer search efforts to help recover bodies from the crash site for months after the crash.

+Geography

+Emma is located on Kentucky Route 1428, east of Kentucky Route 194.